 These authors recommend connecting with a trusted guide through this process: a Christian counsellor, a spiritual director or perhaps a more seasoned pastor.
 It is difficult to heal relational wounds without doing it in the context of relationship.
 It is enormously helpful if that relationship is with someone who is not depending upon you to get their own needs met, which is the case in relationships such as your spouse, child or even a friend.
 In this setting, you can be free to unburden yourself, grieve losses, and be invited back into the presence of your loving Father who is able to give you freely all that you need to relate to Him without the shadow of that earlier caregiver who cared for you out of their own brokenness.

-Wendy Kittlitz is the vice president of counselling and care ministries for Focus on the Family Canada.
+Wendy Kittlitz is the vice-president of counselling and care ministries for Focus on the Family Canada.
+Wendy is also the Clergy Care program director.